-At OrthoWell, we are dedicated to providing a comprehensive approach for your therapy needs.
+OrthoWell is dedicated to providing comprehensive Kinesio Taping treatments in Beverly and Newburyport, MA.
 Our staff includes a physical therapy trainer that will work directly with you and your therapist throughout the entire rehabilitation process.
 Our trainer and therapists can provide effective athletic taping and KinesioTaping strategies in order to control pain, improve joint stability and enhance performance.
 In some cases, we can teach you or a family member in self-taping strategies.

 "As always, your information is invaluable.
 I can testify that “taping” is a miracle for my ankle and foot.
 I would highly recommend any strategy/treatment that Chris suggests to help with pain management.
 He always offers non intrusive, very practical, and MOST OF ALL, pain relieving treatments…Thank you, Chris for helping me manage my chronic neural pain….”
 Maureen B.